The Warthog Is Home!

 • Name added to the aircraft fuselage in group donor section

-• Invitation to VIP Donor Reception with A-10 pilots and crew
+• Invitation to VIP Ribbon Cutting Ceremony Reception

 • Framed photo of the aircraft post-installation